 Rape Recovery: How Do I Get Over Being Raped?

 Rape recovery is possible.
-Recovery from rape takes time and effort but you can not only survive the rape, but continue to thrive afterwards.
+Recovery from rape takes time and effort but you can not only survive the rape but continue to thrive afterward.

 First Step in Recovery From Rape

 It's important that the first step in your rape recovery plan be medical treatment.
 This treatment can screen for sexually transmitted diseases or infections as well as assess the risk for pregnancy and treat any physical injuries.
 It's important to get medical care as soon as possible to avoid larger problems in the future.
 Medical treatment providers can also typically refer you to other providers who can help you to recover from rape.

 Rape recovery can involve many things and part of this may be formal treatment.
 Not all people who have been raped feel the need for professional help, but this help can often aid and speed the recovery from rape.
 Formal treatment is particularly important if you find effects of the rape distressing.
 These effects might include:1